 As part of Divert, offenders may be asked to do something to re-pay the community.
 This may include voluntary or restorative work.
 If a victim requests an offender takes part in Restorative Justice, it could form part of the offender’s programme.

 If offenders do not complete the programme then they risk being charged and taken to court for their original offence as a result.

 Research shows that prosecuting first time and low level offenders does not prevent re-offending.

 With high levels of re-offending in Cleveland, it is vital that offenders get support to turn their lives around at the earliest opportunity.
 In turn, this reduces the potential for more victims of crime.

 Divert works in the following ways:

 - It puts victims at the heart of the process.
 Restorative Justice and victim awareness are an essential part of Divert.
-They give victims an opportunity to make their voice heard.
+As a result, Divert gives victims an opportunity to make their voice heard.

 - It builds safer communities by reducing re-offending.
 By reducing the number of people offending, Divert minimises the impact on victims and communities.
 In turn, this increases public confidence in policing and builds safer, more cohesive communities.

-Divert is led by the Office of the Police and Crime Commissioner and delivered by the Probation Service.
+Divert is led by the Office of the Police and Crime Commissioner.
+It is delivered by the Probation Service.

-HMI Probation praised both projects as innovative ways to tackle crime, address substance misuse and prevent re-offending
+HMI Probation praised both projects.
+It said they were innovative ways to tackle crime, address substance misuse and prevent re-offending

 In October 2021, Divert Cleveland won in the Policing and Adults category of the Howard League for Penal Reform’s Community Awards.